Danelo Cavalcante search: Video shows escape from Chester County Prison

 A confirmed sighting of Cavalcante happened Tuesday night on Chandler Road in Pennsbury Township.
 The sighting triggered an expansion of the police perimeter.

-Lieutenant Colonel George Bivens says a resident in the area observed him near a creek bed by their property and called police and mentions Cavalcante was already traveling in the woods.
+Bivens said a resident in the area observed him near a creek bed by their property and called police and mentions Cavalcante was already traveling in the woods.

 "We continue to use hundreds of state, local, and federal law enforcement officers.
 Canines, aviation assets, and various types of technology in an effort to keep the community safe and to bring this to a swift conclusion as possible," Bivens said.